-This Policy, along with the associated Operating Procedure (#OP 3-311), set the College's policy and response procedure with respect to harassment and discrimination.
+This Policy, along with the associated Operating Procedure (#OP 3-311), sets the College's policy and response procedure with respect to racism, hate, harassment and/or discrimination.
 The objectives of the two policy instruments are:

-- to enable proactive education and communication to prevent harassment and/or discrimination; - to ensure that reports of harassment or discrimination taken seriously and that those who report harassment and/or discrimination have their rights respected and are provided with support;
+- to enable proactive education and communication to prevent racism, hate, harassment and/or discrimination; - to ensure that reports of racism, hate, harassment and/or discrimination are taken seriously and that those who report racism, hate, harassment and/or discrimination have their rights respected and are provided with support; - that the College has an investigation process that protects the rights of individuals; - that the College holds individuals who have committed an act of racism, hate, harassment and/or discrimination accountable; and

-- that the College has an investigation process that protects the rights of individuals; - that the College holds individuals who have committed an act of harassment and/or discrimination accountable; and - that the College is in compliance with the Ontario Human Rights Code ("the Code"), the Occupational Health and Safety Act ("OHSA"), collective agreement provisions, and any other relevant legislation, policies, and procedures.
+• that the College is in compliance with the Ontario Human Rights Code ("the Code"), the Occupational Health and Safety Act ("OHSA"), collective agreement provisions, and any other relevant legislation, policies, and procedures.